opencadc/opencadc.github.io/storage-inventory/ops/README.md

 - ➡️ an artifact _URI_ is a unique idenitfier for a file (or object) stored in SI.
 The last path component of a _URI_ is always the _filename_.

 <a id='term-bucket'>**bucket**</a>
-SI assigns a `bucket` to files on storage and to artifacts in the inventory database.
-The bucket for an artifact and the bucket for the file described by that artifact are not necessarily the same.
+SI assigns a `bucket` label to files on storage and to artifacts in the inventory database.
-- Buckets are represented by hex strings, e.g. `a74`.
 - Some SI applications can work on subsets of buckets, allowing some degree of parallelization.
+- Buckets labels are represented by hex strings, e.g. `a74`.
-- The bucket of a file can also refer to the location of the file on storage.
-The file bucket and storage location will be the same on a storage platform that uses the concept of buckets (e.g. S3/Swift); on a POSIX file-system, the bucket will be parsed into subdirectories (e.g. /a/7/4/).
+- Although the bucket label of a file can also refer to the location of the file on storage, the two are not necessarily related.
+On a storage platform that uses the concept of buckets (e.g. S3/Swift), a file's bucket label is currently used as part of the storage platform's bucket, but this is just an optimization; on a POSIX file-system, the bucket will be parsed into subdirectories (e.g. /a/7/4/).
 - When applications refer to buckets in the inventory database, they are refering to the _inventory.Artifact.uriBucket_ column in the database.
 This column is populated with a random hex string on artifact creation.
 - ❗ _storage_ buckets and _uri_ buckets are not the same thing, e.g. files in _storage_ bucket `04c` are not necessarily the same as artifacts in _uri_ bucket `04c`.